 How GitHub Webhooks Work

-Understanding the webhook flow helps you build more reliable integrations.
 Here's what happens when a GitHub event triggers a webhook:

 Webhook Payload Structure

-Every GitHub webhook delivery includes these components:
+Every delivery includes these parts:

 Headers: